zio/zio-metrics-connectors/docs/index.md

 ---
-id: about_index
+id: index
-title:  "About ZIO ZMX"
+title: "Introduction to ZIO ZMX"
 ---

 # Monitoring, Metrics and Diagnostics for ZIO